Published date: July 10, 2019

 Research has shown that a change in routine often plays a part in the tragedies that involve caregivers forgetting a child.
 Even a small change in routine can cause us to lose focus and overlook essential responsibilities.
 It can happen to anyone without preventive measures in place.

 C - Create reminders.
 Place a purse, briefcase or phone near the child's car seat to ensure that you will look before leaving your vehicle.
 Parents or grandparents can also place a stuffed animal in the child's car seat when it is not in use and place the stuffed animal in the passenger seat when the child is riding with them.
 This will remind adults to check for the child.
-Be sure of a child's location at all times, and ask the daycare or caregivers to call you within 10 minutes of drop-off time if the child is absent.
+Be sure of a child's location at all times and ask the daycare or caregivers to call you within 10 minutes of drop-off time if the child is absent.

-T - Take action if you see a child left in a vehicle.
+T - Take if you see a child left in a vehicle.
 Call 911 immediately, and if possible, rescue the child from the car after receiving emergency instructions.

 Also, make sure children can't get into parked cars in driveways or garages.